How to be leaner, fitter, faster and stronger…at any age

 - 1 rep squat of more than 2x my bodyweight.

-- In-season YoYo test of more than 18.
-The YoYo is a well-known intermittent running test used by top sports teams and athletes, and a score of 18 for a 50+ year old is considered to be very high.
+- In-season YoYo test of 18+.
+The YoYo is a well-known running test used by top sports teams and athletes, and a score of 18 for a 50+ year old is considered to be very high.

 No doubt due to ageing, performance will decline over time.
 But, as long as I maintain the strategy, I firmly believe I can achieve health and fitness metrics comparable to someone 20 years younger than myself.